Chief Financial Officer At Epsilon Energy Buys $56K of Stock - Epsilon Energy (NASDAQ:EPSN)

 Now trade stocks online commission free with Charles Schwab, a trusted and complete investment firm.

+Insider transactions contribute to decision-making but should be supplemented by a comprehensive investment analysis.

-Exploring the legal landscape, an "insider" is defined as any officer, director, or beneficial owner holding more than ten percent of a company's equity securities, as stipulated by Section 12 of the Securities Exchange Act of 1934.
-This encompasses executives in the c-suite and major hedge funds.
-These insiders are required to report their transactions through a Form 4 filing, which must be submitted within two business days of the transaction.
+In the realm of legality, an "insider" is defined as any officer, director, or beneficial owner holding more than ten percent of a company's equity securities under Section 12 of the Securities Exchange Act of 1934.
+This includes executives in the c-suite and major hedge funds.
+These insiders are required to disclose their transactions through a Form 4 filing, to be submitted within two business days of the transaction.

-Highlighted by a company insider's new purchase, there's a positive anticipation for the stock to rise.
+Notably, when a company insider makes a new purchase, it is considered an indicator of their positive expectations for the stock.

-But, insider sells may not necessarily indicate a bearish view and can be motivated by various factors.
+Conversely, insider sells may not necessarily signal a bearish stance on the stock and can be motivated by various factors.

-Taking a closer look at transactions, investors often prioritize those unfolding in the open market, meticulously cataloged in Table I of the Form 4 filing.
-A P in Box 3 denotes a purchase, while S signifies a sale.
-Transaction code C denotes the conversion of an option, and transaction code A signifies a grant, award, or other acquisition of securities from the company.
+Surveying the realm of stock transactions, investors often give prominence to those unfolding in the open market, systematically detailed in Table I of the Form 4 filing.
+A P in Box 3 indicates a purchase, while S signifies a sale.
+Transaction code C denotes the conversion of an option, and transaction code A denotes a grant, award, or other acquisition of securities from the company.

 Check Out The Full List Of Epsilon Energy's Insider Trades.